shakthishobanasara/kubernetes-training/labs/nodemaintanence/nodemaintanence.md

 ```bash
 kubectl uncordon <node-name>
 ```
-➡️ Pods will schedule again on this node.
+➡️ Pods will schedule again on this node.Uncordon = allows new scheduling, but no auto-rebalance.

+To spread pods again, you need a rolling update, manual deletion, or the Kubernetes Descheduler.

 ---